Mount Bursey

 Mount Bursey is a broad, ice-covered mountain, 2,780 m high, which forms the eastern end of the Flood Range in Marie Byrd Land, Antarctica.

 It was discovered by members of the United States Antarctic Service (USAS) on aerial flights in 1940, and named for Jacob Bursey, member of the Byrd Antarctic Expedition (1928–30) and dog-driver with the USAS party which sledged to the west end of the Flood Range in December 1940.

 Volcanism

 Mount Bursey consists of two coalescing shield volcanoes, namely Hutt Peak and Koerner Bluff.
 Each shield contains a 4–5 km diameter caldera at its summit.
 Potassium–argon dating has indicated both shields formed during the Miocene epoch, with volcanism at Hutt Peak occurring as recently as 0.49 million years ago.

 Starbuck Crater is a volcanic cone on the mountain.

-Named features

-Several features of Mount Bursey have been named by various groups of surveyors and explorers.

-Along the mountain's northwest margin lies Koerner Bluff, a bare rock bluff.
-Below Koener Bluff, about one mile (1.6 km) to the north, sits Syrstad Rock, a rock outcrop.